Bradley Cooper’s adorable confession

 There’s a surprising detail you may not know about one of the world’s most famous actors.

-Bradley Cooper, who’s worth a cool $US100 million ($A143) – so has all the money available to splash on multiple properties around the globe – still lives with his mother Gloria Campano.
+Bradley Cooper, who’s worth a cool US$100 million (NZ$160) – so has all the money available to splash on multiple properties around the globe – still lives with his mother, Gloria Campano.

 And the World’s Sexiest Man 2011 wouldn’t have it any other way.